emanuxd11/LDTS-project/README.md

 **Consequences**

-The use of the Observer Pattern in the current design allows the following benefits:
+The use of the Observer Pattern in the current design allows for benefits such as:

-- This prevents the Ghosts from having to constantly have to check the Arena for any changes to it.
+- Preventing the Ghosts from having to constantly have to check the Arena for any changes to it.

 #### IMPLEMENTATION